 Solution: Partner with Twitter to create an environment free of the antihero status that starts a conversation about the contagiousness of mass shootings.

-Why Twitter: As the source that millennials turn to first for their news, Twitter is the perfect place for our message to live and start a conversation.
+Why Twitter: As the initial source of news for millennials, Twitter is the perfect place for our message to live and start a conversation.

 Phase 1 : #NonFamous

 Phase Two : The Breaking News Destination

 Twitter will need to turn the buzz generated from the #NonFamous campaign into conversions of media consumption.
 Until recently, Twitter's only advantage over other news sources was speed, but its new features have allowed it to surpass the networks' content.